NoahDPJ03/EM/README.md

 This project demonstrated that while Monte Carlo approximations can stand in for the responsibility-based EM, they come at a computational cost and may not always yield better results.
 Still, having both methods implemented from scratch provides flexibility in handling a wide variety of mixture modeling problems.

 Note: This is a work-in-progress project - please excuse minor mistakes, typos, etc. in the code and/or writeup.

+This Readme was made with the help of ChatGPT-5.